xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/concepts.md

 this avoids a jvm garbage from creating them for each request and makes everything a bit faster (no extra DI work required for each request).

-If you think that developer comfort worth more then small performance gain, then:
+If you think that developer comfort worth more than small performance gain, then:

 * You can use explicit scope annotations to change singleton scope (`@RequestScoped`, `@Prototype`)
 * Switch off forced singletons (`.option(InstallerOptions.ForceSingletonForJerseyExtensions, false)`)